-The Border Guard is responsible for border checks at Finland’s external borders, examines the conditions for entry and receives asylum applications.
+The Border Guard is responsible for border checks at Finland’s external borders, examines the conditions for entry and receives asylum applications and applications for temporary protection.
 The Border Guard follows national and EU policies when assessing the conditions for entry and when deciding to ease them .
 The Border Guard ensures border security and the management of migrants at the external border.

 The Border Guard is also prepared for border security incidents.
 The authorities have drawn up joint action plans for different situations.

 The Border Guard provides guidelines on entering Finland on its website.
-The Border Guard helpline on cross-border traffic is available at +358 295 420 100 (weekdays from 8.00 to 16.00).
 The guidelines for border crossing should primarily be checked on the website, as the helpline is experiencing a backlog.

 Police register persons arriving in Finland

-In connection with the situation in Ukraine, the police are responsible for receiving asylum applications from potential asylum seekers and registering them.
+In connection with the situation in Ukraine, the police are responsible for receiving and registering applications for temporary protection or asylum

-An application for international protection, i.e. an asylum application, must be lodged with the police or the Border Guard upon entry into the country or as soon as possible after entry.
-All police departments are prepared to receive asylum applications and register asylum seekers.
-After the application has been submitted, the processing of the asylum matter will be transferred to the Finnish Immigration Service.
+The application must be lodged with the police or the Border Guard upon entry into the country or as soon as possible after entry.
+All police departments are prepared to receive applications and register applicants.
+After the application has been submitted, the processing of the matter will be transferred to the Finnish Immigration Service.